 Bare Metal Server

-A bare metal server is a “single tenant” physical server, meaning that the server is dedicated to one customer and not shared between multiple customers.
+A bare metal server is a “single tenant” physical server.
+This means that the server is dedicated to one customer and not shared between multiple customers.
 This prevents the “noisy neighbor” problem, where server performance is impacted by other customers’ workloads.

 Bare metal servers are typically used for workloads that are latency sensitive and require a large amount of raw processing power, such as rendering, gaming, large relational databases, etc.

-A virtual server is hosted in a “multi-tenant” environment, where multiple virtual servers share the same physical hardware.
+A virtual server is hosted in a “multi-tenant” environment.
+This is where multiple virtual servers share the same physical hardware.
 Virtual servers are easily scalable, but lack the performance and security of bare metal servers.

 Virtual servers are commonly used for e-commerce, test and development for server applications, workload migrations, etc.